exoplanet-dev/exoplanet/joss/paper.md

 - `pymc3-ext`[^pymc3-ext], includes a set of helper functions to make `PyMC3` more amenable to the typical astronomical data analysis workflow.
-For example, it provides a tuning schedule for `PyMC3`'s sampler [based on the method used by the `Stan` project @carpenter17] that provides better performance on models with correlated parameters.
+For example, it provides a tuning schedule for `PyMC3`'s sampler [based on the method used by the `Stan` project and described by @carpenter17] that provides better performance on models with correlated parameters.
 - `rebound-pymc3`[^rebound-pymc3] provides an interface between _REBOUND_
   [@rein12], _REBOUNDx_ [@tamayo20], and `PyMC3` to enable inference with full
   N-body orbit integration.